All Episodes

 And then you've got, you know, this is nothing but left-wing fake news.

-I told you this yesterday, and I quoted the New York Times yesterday saying the exact thing.
+And I quoted the New York Times yesterday saying the exact thing.

-All they've done is analyzed old information and put it through a political prism, which is not new for leadership at the CIA, because they advanced the false story about Benghazi in a spontaneous attack.
+All they've done is analyzed old information and put it through a political prism, which is not new for leadership at the CIA because they advanced the false story about Benghazi in a spontaneous attack.

 You can't come to that conclusion.

-There's no new evidence in the case.
+There's no new evidence in the case, everything that we've known.

-Everything that we've known, we've known for 10 years.
+We've known for 10 years.

 I'll do a whole timeline on TV tonight.